apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 Support for OSGi (via Apache Karaf) and `camel-cdi` has been removed.

 Camel 4 is primary supporting Spring Boot, Quarkus, and standalone Camel with `camel-main`.
 Other runtimes is not officially supported.
+For users that must use Camel 4 as a framework on top of other runtimes, then you can ask for guidance and help in the Camel community.

 We have, of course, cleaned up the code base.
 For instance, we removed all the deprecated APIs and components.